Irsanarisandy/online-profile-nextjs/README.md

 - [Cloudinary](https://cloudinary.com) to manage the media.
 - Local development workflow from the filesystem with a local GraqhQL server.
 - [Jest](https://jestjs.io/) to do unit testing.
-- [Storybook](https://storybook.js.org) to document custom components and component testing.
+- [Storybook](https://storybook.js.org) to document custom components, do component testing, and read results of Jest unit testing.
 To initialise in project run `npx sb init --builder webpack5`, which will also make sure to use webpack 5 as the default builder.
 - [Cypress](https://www.cypress.io) to do integration and e2e testing.
 It has been integrated with [Cucumber](https://cucumber.io) to implement BDD automation testing.

 ## Getting Started